Josh Szeps: Voice career

 Szeps was cast as the voice of "Olly the Kookaburra", one of three mascots in the Sydney Summer Olympics.
-After leaving university in 2000, Szeps was hired as a script assistant on BackBerner, a comedy television series.
+After leaving university in 2000, Szeps was hired as a script assistant on comedy television series BackBerner.
 He also worked in the production of 2SM and 2GB, two Australian radio stations.
-In 2003, Szeps was hired by Mike Carlton of 2UE, a commercial radio station in Sydney, Australia.
+In 2003, Szeps was hired by Mike Carlton of 2UE, a commercial radio station in Sydney.
 Szeps developed a radio soliloquy for 2UE called "John Howard's Diary", in which he made a weekly impersonation of the Australian Prime Minister's thoughts on the past week's events.
 Szeps said to The Sydney Morning Herald in 2003 that "if John Howard wasn't in power, it's entirely possible my life would be going in a completely different direction".
-After John Howard was defeated in the 2007 Australian federal election, Szeps' radio spoof became "Kevin Rudd's Diary", a satire of the new Prime Minister in the same format.
+After John Howard was defeated in the 2007 Australian federal election, Szeps' radio spoof became "Kevin Rudd's Diary", a satire of the new prime minister in the same format.
 Szeps was the creator of Never Never Newsreel, a weekly syndicated satirical radio sketch that ran until June 2008.

+Podcasting

+Szeps currently hosts the Substack and podcast Uncomfortable Conversations.
+As of 20 May 2024, the podcast had over 19,000 subscribers.
+He has also co-hosted episodes of Sam Harris's Making Sense podcast and appeared on Chris Williamson's podcast, Modern Wisdom, among others.

+In 2022, Szeps made headlines after appearing on The Joe Rogan Experience.
+Szeps challenged Joe Rogan's claims about the effects of the coronavirus vaccine on young people.
+Rogan later admitted he was made to 'look dumb' during the exchange.

 Personal life

-Szeps was married on August 16, 2014, in Concord, New Hampshire, to Sean Joseph Gallerani, now known as Sean Szeps.
-The couple live in Sydney, Australia with their twins.
+Szeps was married in 2014, in New Hampshire, to American social media marketing specialist Sean Joseph Gallerani, now known as Sean Szeps.
+The couple live in Sydney, Australia with their twins, Stella and Cooper, who were born of a relative of Sean via a commercial surrogacy arrangement in Minneapolis, Josh being the father.